Table of Contents

 You may be asking yourself, why Roxborough State Park and not Red Rocks?
 I have pretty strong feelings about photographing at Red Rocks Amphitheater and they all revolve around “It’s a huge pain in the ass.”
-First and foremost, I find the permit process extremely painful.
-If you want to use both the trails and the actual amphitheater itself, you must deal with two separate government entities and get two separate permits.
-It’s not easy, requires a lot of paperwork, and I can’t buy a permit for the year and have to do it prior to every session.
-(No, we can’t go without the permit, the rangers there check regularly so be aware of that if you plan to risk not getting one) Secondly, and a reason that makes it harder for my clients and not just me is that there are concerts and events nearly every night there.
+The biggest issue with photographing at Red Rocks is that if you want to photograph there duing the warmer months, they have concerts and events nearly every night there.
 It’s a big deal to me at my engagement sessions that we photograph in the hour or two prior to sunset because that is setting us up to have the prettiest light of the day in your pictures.
 This makes nearly every evening impossible to do an engagement session at Red Rocks due to their concert schedule.
 If you are ok with an off season session or want to consider a sunrise session, we can talk about photographing at Red Rocks.

 But I have some incredible options for engagement session locations with a Red Rocks feel while avoiding the concert venue itself.
 My favorite is Roxborough State Park.
 Roxborough’s red rock formations are stunning.
 I personally think they rival the ones at the Amphitheater so you won’t be getting “2nd best.”
 If you are hoping for some dramatic Colorado scenery that you can use on your save the date photos, this is your place!
 It’s about 40 minutes south of Denver right where the foothills begin.
 I think this location is gorgeous year round because it’s all about those red rocks whether it’s green outside or if there is snow on the ground.
 I find it particularly pretty during springtime when the trees are flowering.

 Obviously, the gorgeous scenery boosts Roxborough State Park to my favorites list, but I do want to outline some of its drawbacks.
-The one that irks me the most is that they close the park right at sunset which would be fine, but they close their gates 30 minutes prior to sunset and it’s about a 15 min drive from the main visitor’s center.
+The one that irks me the most is that they often close the park right before sunset and they close their gates too which are about a 15 min drive from the main visitor’s center.
 This obviously eats into my favorite time of day to photograph so I am not a fan.
-However, at this particular park, the sun drops behind the rocks and mountains earlier than other locations so it’s not a deal-breaker as it might be at other locations.
+However, at this particular park, the sun drops behind the rocks and mountains earlier than other locations so it’s not as much of a deal-breaker as it might be at other locations.
 They are also quite strict about staying on the path because it’s a known rattlesnake area and because it’s good for the leave no trace impact which I can get behind.
-Sadly, they do not allow dogs at Roxborough and they also charge a $55 photography permit fee in addition to their $9 daily vehicle pass.
+Sadly, they do not allow dogs at Roxborough and they also charge a $55 photography permit fee in addition to their $10 daily vehicle pass.
 Just recently, Colorado decided to charge a parks pass fee along with your vehicle registration, but this pass will not cover the photography permit.
 It only covers the entrance fee for those who pay for the pass via their vehicle registration.

 If you’d like to see some sessions done at Roxborough State Park CLICK HERE or HERE!